wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 yhat = model.predict(X=x_test, y=y_test)
 ```

 The explanations below use FROLS with a polynomial basis, which is also the configuration adopted throughout the rest of the chapter.
 This path provides free run, one-step-ahead, and $n$-step-ahead predictions for NAR and NARMAX models.
-NFIR models do not feed the output back into the model; the distinction between these modes therefore does not have the same meaning, and $n$-step-ahead prediction is not available through this path.
+NFIR models do not feed the output back into the model, so all three modes are aliases of the same feed-forward prediction.

 Two questions come up frequently: